-These 250,000 immigrants could face deportation
+Decision could spell deportation for these 250,000 immigrants

 El Salvador relies on money from immigrants.

-If the Trump administration does decide to end TPS for Salvadorans, it could be a big blow to El Salvador's economy.
+Ending TPS for Salvadorans could be a big blow to El Salvador's economy.

 Remittances, the money immigrants send home, make up more than 17% of El Salvador's GDP.

-Note: This story has been updated to reflect Monday's decision and add more detail about why some experts and activists say fewer Salvadorans would be affected.